kat-mcbrooks/news-summary-challenge/README.md

 # News Headlines challenge

+**JavaScript | Jest**

-I created a javascript single page web app that uses the Guardian API to display the latest news headlines, with a thumbnail image.
+I created a single page web app that uses the Guardian API to display the latest news headlines, with a thumbnail image, bundled using **esbuild**.
+I used the [`jest-fetch-mock`](https://www.npmjs.com/package/jest-fetch-mock) module to mock API requests.

 Clicking on a headline links the user to the actual article page on the Guardian's website.
 A user can input a keyword

-### Technologies

-Frontend JavaScript, HTML, Jest testing library and [`jest-fetch-mock`](https://www.npmjs.com/package/jest-fetch-mock) module to mock `fetch` requests, esbuild package to bundle files into a main file script.
+### Instructions for running the app

+1. Install dependencies using npm install or yarn
+2. `$ npm run build` to ensure esbuild is watching for any changes
+3. Open the app in browser
+   `$ open index.html`
+4. Enter a keyword and click search headlines to filter for a particular topic

 ### With more time, I would plan to:

 - Modify the filter/search feature so that the user could enter more than one keyword and an optional date range
-- Instead of using simply pulling the results from page 1 (via Guardian API), I would have modified the loadNews method to pull today's headlines
+- Instead of using simply pulling the results from page 1 (via Guardian API), I would modify the loadNews method to pull today's headlines
-- Worked on the CSS to improve the asthetic of the page
+- Work on the CSS to improve the aesthetic of the page

-## User Stories
+### User Stories

 ```
 As a busy politician